ibrahimongoren/ibrahimongoren/README.md

 ---

 🎓 **Education & Background**
 I hold a B.A. in Economics (English) from Pamukkale University.
-Throughout my academic journey, I've focused on macroeconomics, financial analysis, and econometrics while gaining hands-on experience in Python, SQL, and Power BI.
+Throughout my academic journey, I've focused on macroeconomics, financial analysis, and econometrics while gaining hands-on experience in Python, R, SQL, and Power BI.

 📊 **Fields of Interest**
 - Econometrics & Applied Economics